-- (1) actions taken should be those which AEMO reasonably expects, acting reasonably, to have the least distortionary effect on the operation of the market; and - (2) actions taken should aim to maximise the effectiveness of reserve contracts at the least cost to end use consumers of electricity.
+- 1. actions taken to be those which AEMO reasonably expects, acting reasonably to have the least distortionary effect on the operation of the market; and - 2. actions taken should aim to maximise the effectiveness of reserve contracts at the least cost to end use consumers of electricity.